-- We observe that due to overlooking the redundancy among containers, existing solutions [11], [12] potentially choose suboptimal containers with many redundant chunks, which decreases the restore performance.
+- We observe that due to overlooking the redundancy among containers, existing solutions [7], [8] potentially choose suboptimal containers with many redundant chunks, which decreases the restore performance.
 This is an important problem for improving entire system performance. - We propose a submodular maximization rewriting scheme, i.e., SMR, to select containers with more distinct referenced chunks for the backup, reducing the waste of disk accesses caused by redundant and unreferenced chunks in the restore phase.
-It can deduplicate more chunks and rewrite less chunks, and less containers are retrieved during the restore, gaining a better trade-off between deduplication efficiency and restore performance. - We implement our scheme in the deduplication system and evaluate the performance via two real-world backup datasets.
-Compared with the state-of-the-art schemes [11], [12], experimental results demonstrate that our scheme obtains higher deduplication ratio as well as restore performance.
-We have released the source code of SMR for public use at https://github.com/courageJ/SMR.
+It can deduplicate more chunks and rewrite less chunks, and less containers are retrieved during the restore, gaining a better trade-off between deduplication efficiency and restore performance. - We propose a grouped deduplication scheme to optimize SMR, i.e., GSMR, which mitigates the fragmentation caused by the accumulated differences among versions.
+GSMR improves the restore performance further compared with SMR, without significantly decreasing the deduplication ratio. - We implement our scheme in the deduplication system and evaluate the performance via three real-world backup datasets.
+Compared with the state-of-the-art schemes [7], [8], experimental results demonstrate that our scheme obtains higher deduplication ratio as well as restore performance.
+We have released the source code of SMR for public use at https://github. com/courageJ/SMR.